sourcegraph/handbook/content/engineering/search/goals.md

 - Make it clear to the passing naive hacker that they couldn’t write something which replaces us in a few weekends / just use grep.
 - Our search experience is consistent, reliable, and predictable: IE Sourcegraph search does what it says and says what it does.
 - We understand more about each individual user and tailor their results so that results are ranked to promote the languages and repositories they are most likely to care about.
-- Search queries and their results become a frictionless starting point for creating all the other business objects our users will start to value… monitors, insights, campaigns and /next/.
+- Search queries and their results become a frictionless starting point for creating all the other business objects our users will start to value… monitors, insights, batch changes, and /next/.
 - Search is optimized for the cloud, where hundreds of a company’s private repos will live alongside hundreds of thousands of public open source repos.
 - We have a learnable, comprehensive code search query language; performant and reliable search across all result types we offer; a polished product that handles failure cases properly; and a personalized experience for users that surfaces their most relevant code.